tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The information above is entered in the Connect to Oracle dialog box, and Connect is selected at the bottom.](./media/ssma-connect-to-oracle.png "Specify the settings")

-6. Select **Connect**.
+6. Select **Connect**

 7. In the Output window, you will see a message that the connection was established successfully, similar to the following:

     ![The successful connection message is highlighted in the Output window.](./media/ssma-connect-to-oracle-success.png "View the successful connection message")

-8. Under Oracle Metadata Explorer, expand the localhost node, Schemas, and confirm you can see the NW schema, which will be the source for the migration.
+8. Under Oracle Metadata Explorer, expand the localhost node, Schemas, and confirm you can see the NW schema, which will be the source for the migration

     ![The NW schema is highlighted in Oracle Metadata Explorer.](./media/ssma-oracle-metadata-explorer-nw.png "Confirm the NW schema")

-9. Next, select **Connect to SQL Server** from the toolbar, to add your SQL 2017 connection.
+9. Next, select **Connect to SQL Server** from the toolbar, to add your SQL 2017 connection

     ![Connect to SQL Server is highlighted on the toolbar.](./media/ssma-toolbar-connect-to-sql-server.png "Select Connect to SQL Server")